 4. If QoS notification is determined as "GFBR cannot be guaranteed", the NG-RAN determines the AQP that can be used as a reference to the currently fulfilled QoS considering the priority order: If the PDU Set QoS handling is applied in the corresponding direction, the UL and/or DL PSDB and UL and/or DL PSER in the AQP are used by the NG RAN to determine the AQP that can be used as a reference to the currently fulfilled QoS.

-Editor's note: It is FFS whether and how the 5GC and the AF understands PDB/PER or UL and/or DL PDU Set QoS parameters in the AQP are fulfilled or not in the corresponding direction upon reception of the reference of the AQP and it is FFS whether the RAN indicates the DL/UL PDU Set handling support or not to the 5GC.